Sumac Centre: Sumac Centre

 The Rainbow Centre was in a row of buildings that was poorly maintained by the landlord.
 The rent and building condition were a drain on the collective's finances and enthusiasm.
 To resolve these problems, in Autumn 2000, the members of the Rainbow Centre and Veggies began to researching the possibility of buying a building of their own.
 In June 2001 they purchased, via a mortgage, a former Ukrainian social club in the Forest Fields, Nottingham.
 A year later, in June 2002, the renovation of the building was complete and the centre was reopened, having adopted the new name of the Sumac Centre.

-The Sumac centre is home to a garden maintained by volunteers.
-The garden is a low budget venture and has been put together using recycled materials and donated plants, containers, pots etc.
+The centre has a garden maintained by volunteers, a low budget venture which has been put together using recycled materials and donated plants, containers, pots etc.

+In April 2024, the Sumac Centre celebrated its fortieth year (including Rainbow Centre) with a festival weekend.

 Activities

 The Sumac Centre supports campaigning for human rights, animal rights, the environment, and peace.
 It is a secondary co-operative and a member of Radical Routes.

 The Sumac Centre was one of the many organisations that undercover police officer Mark Kennedy infiltrated, between 2003 and 2010.

 The NG7 Foodbank was based at the centre from mid 2012 until it closed at end of 2014.
-It closed partly due to NG7 feeling that the council were using foodbanks as a long term strategy to avoid providing funds for welfare assistance.
+It closed partly due to NG7 Foodbank feeling that the council were using foodbanks as a long term strategy to avoid providing funds for welfare assistance.